 Snowshoeing up to Fairy Lake with friends Nathan and Tim, along with two snow-loving and energetic dogs, Cassidy & Mac, we headed straight into the face of the Chinook winds.
 I was glad to have the Naya Nuki pack upon my back keeping me warm, while also holding snacks & electrolyte drinks to keep me fueled for the long 4-hour trek ahead.
 The wind-swept snowy road led us on a gradual hill climb winding our way towards the lake with views of both the Crazy mountains & jagged peaks of the Bridgers.
-Stopping for a brief lunch break among a … READ MORE >
+Stopping for a brief lunch break among a stand of trees, I was thankful for the momentary break from the gusty gale.
+Sweet & sturdy Cassidy took shelter behind the resting Naya Nuki, which acted as a perfect wind block for her medium dog sized body.
+Just a short drive north of town, the Bridger Mountains frame the backdrop of the Bozeman, Montana skyline.
+An outdoor person’s year round playground, I was very excited about exploring the snowy trail to Fairy Lake that brought us closer to the heart of the range.
+A range of many peaks for which a few of our Mystery Ranch packs are named.… READ MORE >

 Category Archives: Mystery Ranch Employees